CDN, security, and performance overview

-The HubSpot CMS's globally distributed Content Delivery Network will ensure lightning-fast page load times regardless of where your visitors are.
-No configuration, setup, or additional accounts are required to take advantage of the CDN for hosting media or pages.
-The system takes care of distribution and cache invalidation for you so you can focus on building a great site while a web application firewall and built-in security measures provide peace of mind against online attacks.
+HubSpot's CMS content is powered by a globally distributed Content Delivery Network that ensures faster page load times regardless of where your visitors are.
+No configuration, setup, or additional accounts are required to take advantage of the CDN for hosting media or pages, as HubSpot automatically handles distribution and cache validation.
+The CDN also features a web application firewall and built-in security to provide peace of mind against online attacks.

-SSL is included and automatically provisioned for free on all connected domains in HubSpot CMS or Marketing Hub accounts.
-Each domain is provisioned its own SAN certificate, with configurable options such as disabling support for select versions of TLS, redirecting requests made over HTTP to HTTPS, and serving the HSTS header so future requests are made over https.
-Per request, custom SSL certificates can be hosted for an additional monthly fee.
+SSL is included and automatically provisioned for free on all connected domains.
+Each domain is provisioned its own SAN certificate, with configurable options such as disabling support for select versions of TLS, redirecting requests made over HTTP to HTTPS, and serving the HSTS header so future requests are made over HTTPS.
+Per request, custom SSL certificates can be hosted with the custom SSL add-on.

 All SSL traffic on HubSpot hosted websites is served using HTTP/2.
 HTTP/2 is a replacement for how HTTP is expressed “on the wire.”
-It is not a ground-up rewrite of the protocol; HTTP methods, status codes, and semantics are the same, and it should be possible to use the same APIs as HTTP/1.x (possibly with some small additions) to represent the protocol.
+It is not a ground-up rewrite of the protocol; HTTP methods, status codes, and semantics are the same, and it's possible to use the same APIs as HTTP/1.x (possibly with some small additions) to represent the protocol.

 The focus of the protocol is on performance; specifically, end-user perceived latency, network and server resource usage.
 One major goal is to allow the use of a single connection from browsers to a website.

 All HubSpot hosted websites include IPv6 addresses so they can be natively accessed over IPv6.
 IPv6 is the most recent version of the Internet Protocol and expands the number of available addresses to a virtually limitless amount–340 trillion trillion trillion addresses.
-The Internet is running out of IPv4 addresses.
-Transitioning to IPv6 enables the Internet to continue to grow and enables new, innovative services to be developed because more devices can connect to the Internet.
+Because the internet is running out of IPv4 addresses, transition to IPv6 enables the internet to continue to grow and enables new, innovative services to be developed because more devices can connect to it.

 Each additional domain used on your website incurs an additional DNS lookup and connection.
 The fewer domains you use, the faster your website will load.
 HTTP/2 supports loading multiple files simultaneously over the same connection, so the old guidelines for “sharding” your assets amongst multiple domains no longer apply.